Fast Task Planning with Neuro-Symbolic Relaxation: Introduction

-Classical task planners like Fast Downward~\cite{helmert2006fast} offer formal guarantees on problems encoded in Planning Domain Definition Language (PDDL)~\cite{aeronautiques1998pddl} but scale poorly with the number of entities\footnote[3]{Throughout the remainder of this paper we use the term \emph{entity} in place of PDDL's standard term \emph{object}.
-This change in nomenclature is intentional: in our problem domain, we distinguish three fundamental types, \texttt{robot}, \texttt{position} and \texttt{object}, thus reserving \emph{entity} to avoid any ambiguity.} and relations~\cite{li2024logicity}.
-For instance, consider a task where a robot must navigate through a maze-like environment while manipulating movable objects, executing primitive actions like move, push, pickup, and place.
+Classical task planners like Fast Downward~\cite{helmert2006fast} offer formal guarantees on problems encoded in Planning Domain Definition Language (PDDL)~\cite{edelkamp2004pddl2} but scale poorly with the number of objects and relations~\cite{li2024logicity}.
+For instance, consider a task where a robot must navigate through a maze-like environment while manipulating movable obstacles, executing primitive actions like move, push, pickup, and place.
 Each additional operator exponentially increases the branching factor of the action space, inducing a combinatorial explosion in the discrete task planning graph, which can encompass millions of reachable states prior to incorporating continuous motion planning constraints.
-For example, on a $15\!\times\!15$ maze, a state-of-the-art classical planner can spend several minutes expanding useless nodes even when equipped with advanced heuristics such as $h^{FF}$~\cite{hoffmann2001ff} and LM-cut~\cite{helmert2009landmarks}.
-This is an unacceptable delay for many embedded systems.
+For example, on a $15\!\times\!15$ maze, a state-of-the-art classical planner can spend several minutes expanding useless nodes even when equipped with advanced heuristics such as $h$\textsuperscript{FF}~\cite{hoffmann2001ff} and LM-cut~\cite{helmert2009landmarks}.
+This is an unacceptable delay for many embedded systems with strict real-time requirements.

 To address this, two branches of research have emerged.
 The first learns an efficient neural policy via deep reinforcement learning (DRL) \cite{mnih2015human}.
 Despite the promising results, most algorithms remain highly sample-inefficient~\cite{torrado2018deep} and generalize poorly on novel states~\cite{li2024logicity}.
-For PSPACE-hard planning domains \cite{bylander1994computational}, the size of policy grows exponentially with the number of entities~\cite{vega2020task, mao2023planning}, rendering the policies impractically large for memory-constrained hardware and infeasible for most fixed-size neural networks.
+For PSPACE-hard planning domains \cite{bylander1994computational}, the size of policy grows exponentially with the number of objects~\cite{vega2020task, mao2023planning}, rendering the policies too large for memory-constrained hardware and infeasible for most fixed-size neural networks.
 The second direction~\cite{silver2021planning, yang2022sequence, chen2024graph} learns a neural predictor that shrinks the search space for symbolic planners.